kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## Notes on Extensibility

-The `materialstore` library is usable for various cases, not only for Web Brower-based UI testing.
+The `materialstore` library is usable for various cases.
+Once the materials are saved into the store, same diff + reporting features work.

-### Mobile
+### for Mobile

 The `materialstore` library can be used by a [Appium](https://appium.io/)-based Mobile testing in Java.
 All you need to do is to take screenshots of Mobile app using Katalon Studio's built-in keyword (e.g, [Mobile taksScreenshot](https://docs.katalon.com/katalon-studio/docs/mobile-take-screenshot.html)) and save the image into the `store`.
-No differenct from the Web UI testing case.

-### Web Service
+### for Web Service

 The `materialstore` library can be used by a [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based Web Service testing in Java.
-Using Katalong Studio's [sendRequest](https://docs.katalon.com/katalon-studio/docs/ws-send-request.html) keyword, you can get JSON (XML response.
-Then your test script save the responded text body into the `store`.
+Using Katalong Studio's [sendRequest](https://docs.katalon.com/katalon-studio/docs/ws-send-request.html) keyword, you can get a response.
+Then your script extract the response body (JSON, XML) and save them into the `store`.

 ## Conclusion